Centering prayer: Origins

-Cistercian monk Father Thomas Keating, a founder of Centering Prayer, was abbot all through the 1960s and 1970s at St. Joseph's Abbey in Spencer, Massachusetts.
+Cistercian monk Thomas Keating, a founder of Centering Prayer, was abbot all through the 1960s and 1970s at St. Joseph's Abbey in Spencer, Massachusetts.
 This area is thick with religious retreat centres, including the well-known Theravada Buddhist centre, Insight Meditation Society.
-Fr.
 Keating tells of meeting many young people, some who stumbled on St. Joseph's by accident, many of them born Catholic, who had turned to Eastern practices for contemplative work.
 He found many of them had no knowledge of the contemplative traditions within Christianity and set out to present those practices in a more accessible way.
 The result was the practice now called Centering Prayer.